osoner/countly-documentation/faq/general.md

 ##How can I use Countly for desktop analytics?
 There's a [community-contributed Mac OSX SDK](https://github.com/mrballoon/countly-sdk-osx).
 Use this to track your Mac OS X applications.

+##Can I check my stats from my iPhone?
+Yes, we have a mobile app, available from iTunes.
+For more information and download links, <a href=/products/features/mobile-first>see here.</a>

 ##Can I use one account for several applications?
 Yes, one account can control more than one application.